statamic/docs/content/collections/tags/collection.md

 ## Pagination

-To enable pagination mode, add the `paginate="true"` parameter, along with the `limit` parameter to specify the number of entries in each page.
+To enable pagination mode, add the `paginate` parameter with the number of entries in each page.

 ```
-{{ collection:blog limit="10" paginate="true" as="posts" }}
+{{ collection:blog paginate="10" as="posts" }}

     {{ if no_results }}
         <p>Aww, there are no results.</p>